johnascott1/Project1Final/grades/Lab 7 Questions.md

 There are a couple of new things:

-* HVACInput.java uses a TreeMap; which behaves like a HashMap but keeps the keys in order.
+* HVACInput.java uses a TreeMap; which behaves like a HashMap but keeps the keys in sorted order.
 * An **enum** in the Furnace class.
 An enum is a collection of named constants; useful if you know a variable can only have one of a defined number of values - like types of furnace.

 Please make these changes to the program: